-With these data a column chart was created where the blue column is the HSA HypergH2AXKidneyNet, the black column Ki-67, the red one ImageJ and the last one (yellow) QuPath.
+With these data a column chart was created where the blue column is the HSA HypergH2AXNet, the black column ImageJ and the last one (yellow) QuPath.
 The metrices precision, recall and F1-score were calculated for each of them to compare the methods better.

-If you compare all of the columns you can see that the model „HypergH2AXKidneyNet“ the column with the highest average score of all the models have.
-The score of the recall value from Ki-67 is a little bit higher but this is because of the fact that this model only can detect the biggest signals.
-The detections are right but too few.
+By comparing all of the columns you can see that the model „HypergH2AXNet“ have the column with the highest average score of all the models.
 ImageJ and QuPath are approximately on the same level.

 - Using the bar chart automatically generated in the HSA KIT, it is possible to compare groups in terms of the number of gH2AX signals under different conditions (e.g., incubation duration of a specific substance, intensity of a substance, animal age, etc.).
 Additionally, the total area of the gH2AX signals, plotted against the total tissue area, can be compared both between groups and within each group.